By Staff Sgt. Peter Ford, MND-B PAOMarch 8, 2009

-At a time when the economy at home is ailing, the Army is having unprecedented success at retaining its Soldiers; especially in view of the new, flexible GI Bill and the job security that military service holds.
+CAMP LIBERTY, Iraq - At a time where our economy back home is ailing, the Army is having unprecedented success at retaining its Soldiers; especially in view of the new, flexible GI Bill and the job security that military service holds.

 That success has ushered in changes to how the Army conducts its retention business for the rest of this fiscal year.
 The booming flow of bonus money many Soldiers have come to expect may begin to trickle.